-It is also about my family history: my paternal grandparents, Lisl and Tibor Sperlinger, were Jewish and fled Vienna in 1938.
+It is also about Tom’s family history: his paternal grandparents, Lisl and Tibor Sperlinger, were Jewish and fled Vienna in 1938.
 They were lifelong Zionists.

 Here are some photos of the book on its travels: